Member State law - Croatia

-A) The general part of the Criminal Code contains the provisions applicable to all criminal offences.
+A) The general part of the Criminal Code contains provisions applicable to all criminal offences.
 These provisions regulate the general presumptions of punishability, fines and criminal penalties.

 - criminal offences against humanity and human dignity,

-- criminal offences against life and body,
+- crime against life and body

 - criminal offences against human rights and fundamental freedoms,

 - criminal offences against employment and social insurance,

 - criminal offences of sexual abuse and sexual exploitation of children,